Klow-e/klowe/README.md

 > WriteOnFile('path', 'content')                    == appends content to a file
 > RemoveFolder(str)                                 == removes the folder with the given name
 > RemoveFile(str)                                   == removes the file with the given name
+> KLog('path', 'content', printit=True)             == creates log file if it didn't exist, writes on it, and optionally prints
 ```